eonum/medlandscape/README.md

 Wait for the code to be compiled and your standard browser to open a new page on [http://localhost:3000](http://localhost:3000).
 If this does not happen automatically you can enter the address into your browser manually to view the application in the browser.

-The page will reload if you make edits.<br>
+The page will reload after you hit save if you make edits.<br>
 You will also see any lint errors in the console.

 ## Further available scripts